KimLangholz/flutter_login_screen/README.md

-# A flutter / Firebase login screen
+# A Flutter / Firebase login screen

 A simple flutter/dart based login-screen that connects with Firebase Auth to enable users to sign-in/up with Email or through Facebook.